 o Explicit approach:

-This approach allows to use the key K^i in an almost optimal way but it can be applied only in case when messages may not be lost or reordered (e.g. TLS records).
+This approach allows to use the section key K^i in an almost optimal way but it can be applied only in case when messages cannot be lost or reordered (e.g., TLS records).

 q = L / N.